IanBurke1/Python-TensorFlow-WebApp/README.md

 6. Next a fully connected layer with 128 neurons and rectified linear unit activation function.
 8. Finally, the output layer has 10 neurons for the 10 classes and a softmax activation function to output probability-like predictions for each class.

+## Conclusion
+Using flask, we have published a web app that displays a canvas where a user can draw a digit inside the canvas with their mouse.
+The canvas data is then converted into an appropiate image to pass into our loaded model which predicts the digit and returns the result to the user.
+I have used a convolutional neural network which is renowned as the most accurate with a low loss rate.

 Video: [![Neural Network 3D Simulation](https://img.youtube.com/vi/https://www.youtube.com/watch?v=3JQ3hYko51Y/0.jpg)](https://www.youtube.com/watch?v=3JQ3hYko51Y)